himotoyoshi/carray/guides/users/09_lazy.md

 #  => CArray
 ```

+Five operands, one pass.
+Written eagerly the same expression allocates four
+intermediate arrays and walks each of them twice more; fused, the shifts are
+read once and the result written once.
+On a 1024x1024 array that is about
+2.3 times faster, and the margin grows with the number of terms — a
+twelve-term sum is closer to four times.

+Note where `.lazy` is *not* needed.
+Views built inside the block — `shift`
+here, but equally `[]`, `transpose`, `reshape`, `flip`, `roll`, `window`,
+`diagonal`, `tile` — stay part of the expression on their own.
+You do not
+have to think about the order you build them in.

 A polymorphic helper falls out of this naturally.
 Arguments that are *not*
 CArray (a `Float`, `Integer`, etc.) are passed through to the block
 unchanged, so the same code works for a single scalar input: